 Characterization of Signal (and power) integrity include time and frequency domain measurements in the single-ended or/and differential modes of a multiport device under test (DUT) up to mm-wave frequencies.
 These measurements are often required at multiple temperature conditions.

-Typical challenges are measurements at chip and board level that require narrow or wide pitch RF probes in GS/SG, GSG as well as GSGS, GSSG and SGS configurations; system calibration at mm-wave frequencies with suppressed higher-order modes; probing of rough, non-planar device pads with different metallization that quickly oxides (such as Cu) and plating materials that are difficult to penetrate through, such as ENIG, ENEPIG, organic solderability preservative (OSP).
+Typical challenges are measurements at chip and board level that require narrow or wide pitch RF probes in GS/SG, GSG as well as GSGS, GSSG and SGS configurations; system calibration at mm-wave frequencies with suppressed higher-order modes; probing of rough, non-planar device pads with different metallization that quickly oxidizes (such as Cu) and plating materials that are difficult to penetrate through, such as ENIG, ENEPIG, organic solderability preservative (OSP).

 MPI TITAN™ RF Probes provide easy and sure probing of devices with rough and uneven pads, fastest time-to-data and highest measurement throughput especially for multiport system configurations as TITAN™ RF probes can tolerate tips-to-pads planarization errors and often does not require initial probe planarization.

-Reliable and repeatable TDR measurements that represent true device impedance profile that is not affected by the pad oxide resistance can be achieved from the first touchdown, thanks to unique, sharp 3D tips and efficient force deliver mechanism of TITAN™ RF Probes.
+Reliable and repeatable TDR measurements that represent a true device impedance profile that is not affected by the pad oxide resistance can be achieved from the first touchdown, thanks to unique, sharp 3D tips and efficient force deliver mechanism of TITAN™ RF Probes.
 All these can be achieved on any type of device/trace pad metallization, ENIG, ENEPIG or OSP plating.

 Simple measurements at every level of the product integration, chip interface, high-density interfaces (HDI) and PCB with the same tips of probes by the wide variety of the TITAN™ Probe pitch offered from 50㎛ and up to 1250 ㎛ in GS/SG, GSG.
 GSGSG, GSSG as well as SGS configurations and up to 110 GHz frequency band.

-Direct mount of the Dual TITAN™ probes with the TDR remote heads and the solid TDR heads integration on MPI MicroPositioners produce most accurate TDR results.
+Direct mount of the Dual TITAN™ probes with the TDR remote heads and the solid TDR heads integration on MPI MicroPositioners produce the most accurate TDR results.

 Accurate probe-tip system calibration at mm-wave frequencies with commercially available alumina coplanar calibration standards by the dedicated ceramic AUX chucks that are integrated with the PCB holder.